-The success of our TLR9 product candidates depends on achieving successful clinical results and regulatory approval.
+The success of our product candidates depends on achieving successful clinical results and regulatory approval.
 Failure to obtain regulatory approvals could require us to discontinue operations.

-None of our TLR9 product candidates have been approved for sale.
+None of our product candidates have been approved for sale.
 Any product candidate we develop is subject to extensive regulation by federal, state and local governmental authorities in the United States, including the FDA, and by foreign regulatory agencies.
-Our success is primarily dependent on our ability to obtain regulatory approval for our most advanced TLR9 product candidates.
+Our success is primarily dependent on our ability to obtain regulatory approval for our most advanced product candidates.
 Approval processes in the United States and in other countries are uncertain, take many years and require the expenditure of substantial resources.

 We will need to demonstrate in clinical trials that a product candidate is safe and effective before we can obtain the necessary approvals from the FDA and foreign regulatory agencies.
 If we identify any safety issues associated with our product candidates, we may be restricted from initiating further trials for those products.
 Moreover, we may not see sufficient signs of efficacy in those studies.
 The FDA or foreign regulatory agencies may require us to conduct additional clinical trials prior to approval.
+For example, we recently announced a clinical hold by the FDA on two Investigational New Drug (IND) applications for HEPLISAV due to a serious adverse event (SAE) in a Phase 3 study.
+Pending further investigation and resolution satisfactory to the FDA and foreign regulatory authorities, there can be no assurance that HEPLISAV can be further developed, or even if further development is permitted, that successful clinical development can occur in a timely manner or without significant additional studies or patient data.